ShykhovMyron/CatBot/README.md

-# InfCatBot
+# CatBot

 #### Preview https://t.me/infcatbot

-InfCatBot is a simple Telegram bot that sends you a random cat GIF using the https://cataas.com API.
+CatBot is a simple Telegram bot that sends you a random cat GIF using the https://cataas.com API.
 The bot currently has one command, `/cat`, which triggers the sending of a GIF.

 ## Prerequisites